Toggle: English / Spanish

 Symptoms of stable angina are most often predictable.
 This means that the same amount of exercise or activity may cause your angina to occur.
 Your angina should improve or go away when you stop or slow down the exercise.

 The most common symptom is chest pain that occurs behind the breastbone or slightly to the left of it.
-The pain of stable angina usually begins slowly and gets worse over the next few minutes before going away.
+The pain of stable angina most often begins slowly and gets worse over the next few minutes before going away.

 Typically, the chest pain feels like tightness, heavy pressure, squeezing, or a crushing feeling.
 It may spread to the: